rilindo/slack-etiquette/README.md

 Make sure to communicate that.

-## Post to the Appropriate channel
+## Post to the appropriate channel

 In most slacks, there are channels dedicated to a specific topic.
 Join channels that are most relevant to your question (For example, if you have an AWS question, go the #aws or #cloud channel).
 Then, if there is a topic, review that - you should find some useful information about how this channel is supposed to work and may even lists URLs for FAQs and documentation that could answer your question.